10 Tips for Managing Your Weight with Diabetes

 Count your calories

 Be honest about how much you eat, and track calories carefully.
 Studies on weight control that depend on self-reporting of food intake frequently reveal that subjects badly misjudge how much they eat (typically underestimating high-calorie foods and overestimating low-calorie foods).
-In one study, even dietitians underreported their calorie intake by 10%.

 Consider weight loss surgery

 A procedure known as bariatric surgery has been very helpful in producing rapid weight loss and improving insulin and glucose levels in people with diabetes.
-A new study has even shown that bariatric surgery may be more effective in reversing diabetes than intensive lifestyle or medication intervention in patients with only mild to moderate obesity.
+A 2016 study has even shown that bariatric surgery may be more effective in reversing diabetes than intensive lifestyle or medication intervention in patients with only mild to moderate obesity.

 Have realistic weight loss expectations